1 Day Kakadu Tours From Darwin

 What to bring

-1L refillable water bottle, hat, sunglasses & sunscreen, swimwear & towel, change of clothes, comfortable hiking shoes, tropical strength insect repellent, money for snack and meals, small day bag and camera to capture the scenic views.
+1L refillable water bottle, hat, sunglasses & sunscreen, comfortable hiking shoes, tropical strength insect repellent, money for snack and lunch alternatively you can BYO as we will have an eski onboard to keep items chilled, small day bag and camera to capture the scenic views.

 Any meals not indicated, travel insurance recommended and personal expenses.

 Where to meet

 7:25am – Mindil Beach Casino Resort – Casino Dr The Gardens Darwin

 7:30am – Travelodge Resort Darwin – 64 Cavenagh St Darwin City (main meeting point)

 7:32am – The Cavenagh Hotel – 12 Cavenagh St Darwin City

 7:32am – Mantra Pandanas Darwin – 43 Knuckey St Darwin City

 7:34am – Hilton Darwin – 32 Mitchell St Darwin City